fbcosentino/godot-madtalk/README.md

 * `voice_clip_requested(speaker_id: String, clip_path: String)`:

 As explained in the _Voice Clip_ section earlier in this readme, this signal is emitted whenever showing a message with a voice clip set.
 The argument `speaker_id` is the speaker ID for the message, and `clip_path` is a String containing the path to the audio file.
-The method connected to this signal is responsible for playing the audio
+The method connected to this signal is responsible for playing the audio.

 &nbsp;

 * `external_menu_requested(menu_options)`:

 As explained in the _Custom menu_ section, this signal is emitted when a menu is required but there is no node set in the `Dialog Buttons Container`property in the `MadTalk` node.
-Argument is an `Array` of `String` contianing the menu options
+Argument is an `Array` of `String` containing the menu options.

 &nbsp;